crystal-lang/crystal-website/_posts/2023-02-22-reveal-type-in-crystal.md

 Inspecting the type of an expression is a reasonable question to ask.
 When the program compiles, the compiler knows the answer for sure.

-Let’s start working with a relative simple example grabbed from Sorbet’s documentation.
+Let’s start working with a relatively simple example grabbed from Sorbet’s documentation.

 ```crystal
 def maybe(x, default)